The first time he got in trouble, 7-year-old “Z” kicked his teacher — getting him into more trouble.

 A few months later, shortly after his grandfather passed away, he kicked his teacher again.

-In many schools across the country, where zero tolerance policies allow little wiggle room for understanding why a child may be misbehaving, Z would have been suspended, expelled, or even arrested.
+In many schools across the country, where zero-tolerance policies don’t allow wiggle room for understanding why a child may be misbehaving, Z would have been suspended, expelled, or even arrested.

-That was how Z’s school district in Broward County, Florida, had operated for years — enforcing zero tolerance policies, and arresting or suspending children (most of them students of color, and often students as young as Z) at a higher rate than any other school district in the state.
+That was how Z’s school district in Broward County, FL, had operated for years — enforcing zero-tolerance policies and arresting or suspending children (most of them students of color, and often students as young as Z) at a higher rate than any other school district in the state.